OverviewΒΆ

 zCFD is designed to make highly effective use of modern computer architectures.
 It is structured as a high performance core, executed via a flexible Python based wrapper. zCFD will run on unstructured meshes from a variety of sources, and will export data in many common formats. zCFD offers an easier route to coupling multi-disciplinary capabilities and integrating third-party data sources.

-Features include both finite-volume and finite-element, (high order Discontinuous Galerkin) formulations, overset capability and fluid-structure interaction (FSI) running on both CPUs and GPUs. zCFD is capable of performing both steady-state and time accurate simulations, with a range of time marching schemes.
+Features include both compressible and incompressible finite-volume formulations, overset capability and fluid-structure interaction (FSI) running on both CPUs and GPUs. zCFD is capable of performing both steady-state and time accurate simulations, with a range of time marching schemes.
 The numerical schemes available have been selected for accuracy and robustness.
 The code provides automatic scaling of turbulent wall functions; automatic determination of inflow / outflow conditions and pre-conditioning to allow for low and high Mach number flow.

 zCFD makes use of the MPI protocol to manage execution over a set of compute nodes.
 The execution process is completely parallel from the start to finish including all the input/output functionality.
 To support this scalable implementation the mesh input is provided in hdf5 format which is portable and self describing.
 Filters are provided to convert the most frequently used formats to this internal format.